stianwe/PowerOfficeGoV2/docs/apis/IncomingInvoicesApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080";
             var apiInstance = new IncomingInvoicesApi(config);
-            var fromDate = 2023-01-26;  // DateOnly | From date, inclusive.
+            var fromDate = 2023-01-26;  // DateTimeOffset | From date, inclusive.
 Get all invoices with an voucher (invoice) date from this date (inclusive).
-Note that (date time) offsets (if provided) is not taken into account, only date is used. (optional) var toDate = 2023-02-28;  // DateOnly | To date, inclusive.
+Note that (date time) offsets (if provided) is not taken into account, only date is used. (optional) var toDate = 2023-02-28;  // DateTimeOffset | To date, inclusive.
 Get all invoices with an voucher (invoice) date up to this date (inclusive).
-Note that (date time) offsets (if provided) is not taken into account, only date is used. (optional) var balanceLastChangedDateTimeOffsetGreaterThan = 2023-01-26 13:20:16.1234567 -00:00;  // DateTime | Filter invoices with last changed timestamp in balance (remaining amount to be paid) greater than the provided timestamp.
+Note that (date time) offsets (if provided) is not taken into account, only date is used. (optional) var balanceLastChangedDateTimeOffsetGreaterThan = 2023-01-26 13:20:16.1234567 -00:00;  // DateTimeOffset | Filter invoices with last changed timestamp in balance (remaining amount to be paid) greater than the provided timestamp.
 Can be used as a lightweight version of retrieving payment states of invoices.
 Timestamp not inclusive. (optional) var departmentCodes = 1, Development;  // string | Filter invoices on department codes.
 Note that this selects invoices with department set in the header of the invoice.
 The invoice costlines might specify other departments or no department.
 Separate by comma to filter on multiple codes.
 If blank, all invoices with or without department codes are returned (no filter).
 If -1, then all invoices without department codes are included. (optional) var includeSubProject = true;  // bool | Include Sub-project(s) for specified project.
 If projectCodes is null, all (sub)projects are included (regardless of this variable). (optional) var onlyUnpaidInvoices = true;  // bool | Filter on invoices that are unpaid (ie balance != 0).
 No filter set will provide all invoices regardless of balance state, depending on other filters set. (optional)